 A: There are three methods of preserving testimony in depositions or at a trial: (1) a stenographic reporter may take down the words by pressing levers on a machine; (2) an attendant reporter may be present to oversee an electronic system (and sometimes a video camera) to record spoken words; or (3) an electronic recording may be made without direct human involvement or intervention.
 All three systems record the words of testimony, but vary in cost and usefulness.
 All criminal cases are attended by a court reporter, but a court reporter is required in civil hearings only if a party asks for one.

 Q: Which system is most effective?

 A: There is a continuing debate between those who believe that it is less costly and more efficient to have court proceedings electronically recorded and transcribed only when a transcript is requested by a party or the court, and those who believe that having a stenographic reporter present to take down the testimony is most effective.
-A stenographic reporter may mishear, misunderstand, or err in taking down the words.
-However, even an attended electronic system may crash, despite backups.
+A stenographic reporter may mishear, misunderstand, or err in taking down the words, but an attended electronic system may crash, despite backups.
 A purely electronic recording system with no direct human involvement may be cost effective, but is particularly prone to complete failures, risking the loss of any record at all.
 It is also prone to garbled or unintelligible words or sentences; a live court reporter can stop the proceeding and ask for the person to repeat what was said.
 Where the record fails for any reason, there are procedures to allow the court to determine the relevant facts.

 Q: What is the value of the human involvement of a stenographic reporter?